BLITSS marks World AIDS Day

 “Despite the difficulties experienced, he remains a model.
 He went through several stages to get where he is.
 I cling to this in my journey as a worker with the sincere desire that all our members can find peace in connection with their various issues,” said worker Valérie Plourde, introducing Luc.

 The 60-year-old man notably confided that following his HIV diagnosis received on February 27, 2002, he had to make a choice: that of continuing negatively or positively.
-He could have let go, but he didn’t.
+He might have let go, but he didn’t.
 Heavy smoker, he quit smoking.
 Weighing 250 pounds at the time, he lost a lot of weight.
 And he started running which became his favorite sport.
 He runs an average of 30 km per week.
 “I find that I have a better quality of life,” he said while considering himself lucky.

 Status report